 His first appearance is wonderfully shot.
 Oliver Reed searches the airport, already on edge and suspicious of this infamous criminal, then Kinski appears behind him, practically out of thin air.
 Very little preamble.
 Right to the point.
 Klaus is a real, for lack of a better word, asshole in this movie.
 There are times when the police try to talk to him, making suggestions that are really quite reasonable, only for Kinski to refuse them, even though they’d likely help him out in the long run.
 What a dick.
 Now, back to the main event!
 Reed vs. Kinski!

 Ah, Oliver Reed.
 The indestructible and always inappropriate wild man who refused to live by those pesky rules laid out by civilized society.
 His hard-drinking, hard-living ways are the stuff of legend and looking at him, I believe it.
 Stunt men were terrified of sparring with him on The Three Musketeers (1973) for fear of actually being killed.
 He partied with Keith Moon and would terrify children on the set of Oliver!
 (1968).
 I can’t compliment his performance enough in this film.
-Playing a man who is dumb but doesn’t think he’s dumb is a tricky proposition, but considering how many people, particularly ones in a position of power, are dumb but think they’re smart is surprisingly accurate.
+Playing a man who is dumb but doesn’t think he’s dumb is a tricky proposition, but considering how many people, particularly ones in a position of power, are dumb but think they’re smart, it's a surprisingly accurate portrayal.
 It’s a credit to his legend status that his is the first name that pops up when you type ‘Oliver’ into IMDB.
 Reed liked to screw with people for his own amusement.
 He threatened to quit the film just to get a rise out of newly-instated director Piers Haggard.
 He saved his special torments for his co-star Kinski, whom he hated upon first sight.
 The feeling was mutual.